310mc/https-310mc.github.io-tl/source/_posts/climax/tears_of_shooting_stars.md

 Taichou went to pick you up *every day!*

 He was always there to help you get through the day, even though you had zero motivation!
-Did all of that effort he spent, running around and encouraging you, just go to waste?
+Did all'a that effort he spent, running around and encouraging you, just go to waste?

 He completely used up his last precious year in high school *just* to try and hone our skills, y'know!
 Are you saying all'a that was just a waste of time?
 {% endbubble %}